sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 settings.
 BE has no technical means to wakeup the computer from it.

 On some browsers BE will try to prevent computer sleep, however the safest is to configure your computer accordingly.
+You can chose to deactivate this sleep prevention, in the internal BE options.

 ## Extension Management
 ### Installation